Guam Family Law Office's "Guam 7-Day Residency Divorces"

 3. Once I know which divorce option you choose, I will inform you which of the three worksheets you need to complete.
 (See the box entitled "Which of the three divorce worksheets should I complete?" for details).
 Once completed, scan and email your worksheet back to me.
 Be sure to answer all the questions because I will use the worksheet to draft your divorce documents.
 My documents will only be as accurate as your worksheet.

 5. Once you have completed the worksheet, signed the Legal Services Agreement, and made the payment, I will draft all the necessary documents and email them to you for review.
 Usually, the documents will be prepared within five working days.
+[For an additional $325 I will prepare the documents within 24 hours].
 Together we will make any necessary corrections/changes and finalize the documents.
 Please note that once you have approved the finalized documents, any request for future changes will incur additional legal fees billed at $225 per hour.
 This includes requested changes by the other spouse.

 6. You and your spouse will need to sign the divorce documents.
 I will give you detailed instructions on who needs to sign each document.
-Please note that the documents will need to be notarized by a U.S. notary public.
+Please note that some of the documents will need to be notarized by a U.S. notary public.
 In the U.S., all duly authorized notaries public can notarize your documents.
-If either you or your spouse lives overseas, arrangements will need to made with either the U.S. Embassy or U.S. Consulate Office to notarize the documents.
-It is your responsibility to get your spouse to sign the documents.
-If you will be the Plaintiff and will be the party coming to Guam, you can sign and notarize the Complaint at our office.
+If either you or your spouse live overseas, arrangements will need to made with either the U.S. Embassy or U.S. Consulate Office to notarize the documents.
+If you are in the military, the legal office on base probably has a notary available to assist you.
+Whoever comes to Guam can sign and notarize documents at my office if this is more convenient.
 The notary fee is $10 and requires a photo ID.
-Although I am willing to email the necessary documents to your spouse, I do not contact them about the status of the documents.
-I only communicate with you.
+Please note that I do have any contact with your spouse.
+It is your responsibility to get your spouse to sign the document(s).
+Once the document(s) have been finalized, you will have 90 days to obtain your spouse's signature and to foward the original(s) to me.
+If after 90 days I am not in receipt of the document(s) I have the option of closing your file and any payment that you have made will be forfeited.

 7. Once the documents have been properly signed and notarized, either you or your spouse will need to come to Guam for the 7-day residency requirement.
 It is very important that the spouse who won't be visiting Guam sign and notarize the necessary document(s) before the visiting party departs for Guam.
-You want to be sure that your spouse will fully cooperate.
-The visiting spouse should spend seven consecutive nights on Guam*.
+This is because you don't want to spend considerable time and money for nothing.
+The visiting spouse should spend seven consecutive days and nights on Guam*.

 8. Before you or your spouse arrives on Guam, please set up an appointment to meet with me.
 During our meeting, I will have you or your spouse sign a "Declaration of Guam Residency" and a "Declaration Requesting Entry of an Immediate Final Decree of Divorce".
 Neither of these documents needs to be notarized.